A WARRIOR FOR PROGRESS

-My entire life has been characterized by struggle and hard work, and I have never given up.
-I was born in southern Maryland to a tobacco-farmer- turned-union- iron-worker, but when I was 9 years old my parents divorced.
-Being raised by a single mother was my first introduction to how hard life in America can be for the less fortunate.
+My life has been characterized by struggle and hard work.
+I was born in southern Maryland.
+My father, a tobacco-farmer- turned-union- iron-worker, and my mother divorced when I was nine years-old.
+Being raised by a single mother was my first introduction to the struggles of the less fortunate in America.

-To me, this story simply illustrates how necessary public assistance is while also demonstrating how deeply inadequate and alienating our current system and policies are.
+My story illustrates how necessary public assistance is while also demonstrating how inadequate and alienating our current system and policies are.
 We must stop thinking of vital social programs as a "safety net" to catch us when we fall.
-Policies that meet everyone's basic needs – a guaranteed livable wage, access to free public education and healthcare, affordable housing – need to be seen as the concrete foundation upon which our society is built that allows us all to grow, thrive, and reach our full potential as people, with equity and dignity.
+Policies that meet everyone's basic needs – a guaranteed livable wage, access to free public education and healthcare, affordable housing – need to be recognized as the concrete foundation upon which our society is built, allowing us all to grow, thrive, and reach our full potential with equity and dignity.

-Although my life has been full of struggle – and, more recently, tragedy – I have not given up on the pursuit of happiness and justice.
-I wholeheartedly believe that this is possible, and that together we can transform America into the land of opportunity that it has always promised to be.
+Although my life has been full of struggle – and, more recently, tragedy – my experiences have strengthened my resolve.
+I wholeheartedly believe together we can transform America into the land of opportunity it has always promised to be.

-I've been married to my husband, David, an immigrant and US Air Force Officer, for 9 years.
-Together we are raising four beautiful children, instilling in them the very values that I plan to run my campaign on, and which I intend to bring to Congress.
-We look forward to getting to know everyone here in CD-4, hearing your hopes and dreams, and working together to achieve the supposedly impossible.
+I've been married to my husband, David, an immigrant and US Air Force Officer, for nine years.
+Together we are raising four beautiful children, instilling in them the very values on which I am running my campaign and which I intend to bring to Congress.